Georgina Young shows us that we don’t have to drink dairy milks or eat cheese to get our required fix of calcium…

 Blackstrap molasses is a by-product of the refining process of cane sugar, and has the lowest sugar content of all cane sugar produce.
 Just 1 tablespoon contains a hefty 172mg of calcium!
 Blackstrap molasses is also high in vitamin B6, magnesium, potassium, and manganese.
 Enjoy it mixed into tahini, or simply stirred into a warm glass of your favourite nut milk.

-About the author: Georgie is a fresh faced, freelance writer and recipe developer who specialises in nutrition, fitness, and health and well-being.
+About the author: Georgie is a freelance writer and recipe developer who specialises in nutrition, fitness, and health and well-being.
 She enjoys sharing her passion for cooking, Paleofying food, and exploring Veganism within the Paleo diet on her blog, Greens of the Stone Age, and along the way has helped many friends to take a more holistic approach to their hectic lifestyles.
-She have further expanded upon her love of the Paleo way of living by setting up Primal Eye Magazine – the UK’s 1st online Paleo lifestyle magazine! www.greensofthestoneage.com
+She has further expanded upon her love of the Paleo way of living by setting up Primal Eye Magazine – the UK’s 1st online Paleo lifestyle magazine! www.greensofthestoneage.com